rajbot/CDX-Writer/README.md

 Unfortunately, this script is not propery packaged and cannot be installed via pip.
 See the [.travis.yml](https://github.com/rajbot/CDX-Writer/blob/master/.travis.yml) file for hints on how to get it running.

-## Differences between cdx_writer.py and access-access cdx files
+## Differences between cdx_writer.py and archive-access cdx files
-The CDX files produced by the [archive-access](http://sourceforge.net/projects/archive-access/) package produce different CDX lines in these cases:
+The CDX files produced by the [archive-access](http://sourceforge.net/projects/archive-access/) and that produced by cdx_writer.py differ in these cases:

 ### Differences in SURTs:
 * archive-access doesn't encode the %7F character in SURTs